There are so many reasons why a weekend in Stratford-upon-Avon is the perfect weekend break for theatre and art lovers.

 Whilst towns across the UK race to become the next ‘hipster hotspot’, Stratford-upon-Avon strives to preserve its character and its cultural ties to Shakespeare.

-This pretty market town in the West Midlands England is the 16th-century birthplace of one of the most famous writers of all time, William Shakespeare.
+This charming market town in the West Midlands England is the 16th-century birthplace of one of the most famous writers of all time, William Shakespeare.

 Weekend in Stratford-upon-Avon